Holidays during term time

 Fines and prosecution

-You can be fined for taking your child on holiday during term time without the head teacher's permission.
+You can be fined for taking your child on holiday during term time without the Head Teacher's permission.

-Parents who decide not to pay a fine and contest the matter in court should seek legal advice before doing so.
+Parents who decide not to pay a fine and contest the matter in court should seek independent legal advice before doing so.

 Frequently Asked Questions